 Student activity: developing a post-production script

 A post production script is the film on paper, every aspect of it transcribed and aligned.

 Here is an extract from the Post Production Script of the film PAUL KELLY — STORIES OF ME.

 - View the section of the movie transcribed here and as you do so, annotate these pages to label the conventions of this kind of text, including layout, formatting and abbreviations.

-Download the pdf to view the pages and complete this task.
+Download the Making The Documentary PDF to view the pages and complete this task.